 Push Stick from an Old Paintbrush

-After my paintbrushes wear out, I strip off the metal ferrule with a needle-nose pliers and some strength.
+After my paint brushes wear out, I strip off the metal ferrule with needle-nose pliers and some strength.
 I use the wood or composite handle for a table saw push stick, since I am frequently losing or misplacing mine, I figured it would be better to have more rather than less of these handy tools.
 I use a square to measure and mark and the angle I want to cut into the paintbrush.
-Next, I simply make two cuts on my band saw to make an angled notch in the bottom of the handle.
+Next, I simply make two cuts on my bandsaw to make an angled notch in the bottom of the handle.
 Now it’s time to get to work! — Austin Garmo

-Before you start your next painting project, check out these 14 Handy Hints for painting that will help with money saving and time.
+Before you start your next painting project, check out these 14 Handy Hints for painting that will help you save both money and time.

 Bring Dead Sharpies Back to Life

 To bring your permanent marker back to life, simply remove the back from the maker.
 This will be different for each brand of permanent marker; for Sharpies simply remove the back nib.
 Next, deposit a few drops of isopropyl “rubbing” alcohol onto the felt material inside.
 Shake the marker a bit to ensure the rubbing alcohol is absorbed.
 It’s the solvent that the ink is mixed with that dries out first, making the pigment unable to flow.
 Once the felt absorbs the rubbing alcohol for a couple of minutes the marker will be practically good as new!

 Did you accidentally draw on your dry erase board with a permanent marker?
 Here’s our magical handy hint to make it disappear!

 Zip-Tie Phone Stand